viniciusarruda/simplex/README.md

 ```
 |- in: Input files with the linear programming problems.
 |- out: Where the output of the inputs of `in` directory will be placed.
-	|- .keep: Help file to force git to push an empty folder..
+	|- .keep: Help file to force git to push an empty folder.
 |- src: Source code.
 	|- main.py: Tableau set up.
 	|- simplex.py: Handles the tableau.